nest/nest-simulator/doc/installation/index.rst

 * :doc:`High Performance Computer Systems <hpc_install>`
 * :doc:`NEST Live Media for Virtual Machines <livemedia>`

-For more information about configuration options see :doc:`install_options`.
+For more information regarding installation see our :doc:`install_options`.